fakeneuron/CalenBooker/AI_Promps.md

 **_INITIAL PROMPT_**
-"I’m working on a web app project described in the attached README.md file, with a frontend, Supabase SQL scripts, and a backend placeholder.
-The project is well underway, and the coding environment is set up.
+I’m working on a web app project described in the attached README.md, with a frontend, Supabase SQL scripts, and a backend placeholder.
+The project is underway, and the coding environment is set up.
 As a novice coder, I need step-by-step guidance to continue development.
-Review the attached README.md to understand the project’s structure, technologies, and goals.
+Review the attached README.md and Roadmap.md to grasp the project’s structure, technologies, and goals.
-Start by requesting the core files one at a time, as listed in the README.md 'Instructions for AI' section (frontend/src/App.js, frontend/src/supabaseClient.js, supabase/create_tables.sql, Roadmap.md).
-Later, as we address specific tasks, request additional files from the 'Project Structure and Functionality' section if needed.
-When I share files, review them to understand their purpose without a detailed breakdown.
-If they look fine, move to the next file; silently note any issues for later discussion.
-Don’t suggest changes until all files are collected.
+Request the core files one at a time: frontend/src/App.js and frontend/src/supabaseClient.js.
+Later, as we tackle tasks from Roadmap.md, request additional files from README.md’s 'Project Structure and Functionality' if needed.
+Review shared files to understand their purpose without detailed feedback, moving to the next if they look fine, and silently note issues for later.
+Don’t suggest changes until all core files are collected.
-The Supabase database is set up, and I’m sharing .sql files only for project structure context.
+The Supabase database is set up; I’m sharing .sql files (create_tables.sql, rls.sql, check_email_exists.sql) for structure context.
+Be cautious with Supabase changes to avoid breaking the authentication chain—it’s carefully configured.
-Guide me incrementally through the remaining development, ensuring I understand each step (coding, testing, debugging) before proceeding.
-Explain concepts or technologies in simple terms within our conversation.
+Guide me through development incrementally, ensuring I understand each step (coding, testing, debugging) before proceeding.
+Explain concepts simply within our conversation.
-Encourage best practices (e.g., clean code, Git, coding standards) only after collecting all files.
+Encourage best practices (e.g., clean code, Git, standards, commenting) only after collecting all files.
-After reviewing the README.md, ask for the first core file.
-Once you have all files, confirm with me that nothing’s missing, then we’ll prioritize next steps together.
+After reviewing README.md, ask for frontend/src/App.js.
+Once you have all core files, confirm nothing’s missing, then I’ll provide further context before tackling the roadmap.

 \*\*